Buy Fresh Local Produce

 Days/time: Set your own schedule during open hours of South Providence Library – Mon, Thu, Fri 1:00-6:00; Tue 1:00-8:00, Wed 9:00-5:30; Sat 10:00-6:00.

 Required: Background check, RI Office of Attorney General

 Contact Edilberta Trejo, Youth Services Specialist, South Providence Library; 401-467-2619

 BOOK SALE Volunteers

-Be a part of a team in a festive outdoor environment to help raise money for a deserving library.
-Beginning on Wednesday, July 5, The Friends of Knight Memorial Library BOOK SALE will be joining Sankofa Farmers Market on the lawn of Knight Memorial Library.
+Be a part of a team to help raise money for a deserving library.
+The Friends of Knight Memorial Library BOOK SALE will be running book sales on Saturdays with set up on Friday mornings.
 Duties include setting up sale tables, merchandising/ selling books to patrons, breaking down and other duties as needed.
-This project runs untilOctober 25 but you do not have to commit for the entire duration of the market.
+Knight Memorial Library is located on Elmwood Avenue in Providence.